dpaquette/BugTracker.NET/Blog 5.6 - Cookie Authentication.md

 We now have a working Bugs.aspx page that no longer relies on the custom session logic and custom authentication cookies.
 Our new approach is more closely aligned with a standard Authentication and Authorization implementation ASP.NET, which means BugTracker.NET will play nice with MVC and WebAPI when we start using them.

-###Authorization (Restricting Page Access)
+##Authorization (Restricting Page Access)
 Authorization refers to the process of checking whether or not a user should be granted access to a particular page or feature in the application.
 Previously, this was done by calling `btnet.Security.check_session` with some special parameters in Page_Load method of every single page in the application.
 Now that we are signing in using Owin cookie authentication middleware, we should be able to us a more standard approach to solving this problem.

 In classic Web Forms, this is done by configuring the [location and authorization](http://weblogs.asp.net/gurusarkar/setting-authorization-rules-for-a-particular-page-or-folder-in-web-config) elements of Web.config.
-I personally prefer to keep this type of logic in code versus configuration.
+I prefer to keep this type of logic in code versus configuration.

+In MVC and WebAPI, access to controllers and action methods can be restricted using the Authorize and AllowAnonymous attributes.
+Here is a simply example from [MSDN](http://msdn.microsoft.com/en-us/library/system.web.mvc.authorizeattribute.aspx).

+	[Authorize]
+	public class AccountController : Controller
+	{
+	    public AccountController () { . . . }

+	    [AllowAnonymous]
+	    public ActionResult Register() { . . . }

+	    public ActionResult Manage() { . . . }

+	    public ActionResult LogOff() { . . . }

+	}

+By adding the Authorize attribute to the controller, we are stating that users must be logged in before they can access any of the action methods and views associated with this controller.
+By adding the AllowAnonymous attribute to the Register method, we are saying that a user does not need to be authenticated to access the Register page.

+Using the Authorize attribute, we can also specify that a user must have a particular role in order to access an action method.

+	[Authorize(Roles="Admin")]
+	public class AdminController : Controller
+	{
+		...
+	}

+We really like the attribute based approach, but unfortunately this feature is not built in to Web Forms.
+We can't use the MVC attributes because they rely on ActionFilters which just don't exist in the Web Forms page life-cycle.

-A while back, we introduced a BasePage that all our pages inherit from.
-By  placing the authorization logic in our base class, we can be certain that it will apply to all the pages in our application.
+Luckily, in one of our early changes we introduced a BasePage that all our pages inherit from.
+By creating our own attributes and  placing the authorization logic in our BasePage class, we can implement an authorization mechanism that is very similar to the MVC approach.
+We named our attribute PageAuthorize and PageAllowAnonymous to avoid confusion with the MVC attributes.

     [PageAuthorize(BtnetRoles.User)]
     public class BasePage : Page